Communicating with Anecdotes: A Model of Anecdotal Communication

-Formally, the timing of our game is as follows.
-In round $0$, nature chooses state $\theta$, anecdotes $x_1, \dotsc, x_n$, and signal $y$. {Anecdotes $\vec x$ and signal $y$ are visible to the sender but not the receiver.} In round $1$, the sender selects one of the anecdotes as described above; this choice is observed by the receiver.
-In round $2$, the receiver selects an action.
+\paragraph{Equilibrium.} Since the receiver does not observe the choice of nature, a strategy for the receiver is an action rule $\alpha \colon\reals \to\reals$ that maps the sender's chosen anecdote to a choice of action.
+The timing of our game is shown in Figure \ref{fig:timing}.
+In round $0$, nature chooses state $\theta$, anecdotes $x_1, \dotsc, x_n$, and signal $y$.
+In round $1$, the sender selects anecdote $\tilde{x}=\pi(\vec x,y)$; this choice is observed by the receiver.
+In round $2$, the receiver selects action $\alpha(\tilde{x})$.
 Payoffs are then realized as described above.
-Since the receiver does not observe the choice of nature, a strategy for the receiver is an action rule $\alpha \colon \reals \to \reals$ that maps the sender's chosen anecdote to a choice of action.
 Given a communication scheme $\pi$, we will write $D_{\pi, x}$ for the posterior distribution of $\theta$ given that $\pi(\vec{x}, y) = x$.
-We are interested in the perfect Bayesian equilibrium of the game, that is, strategies for the sender and receiver that maximize payoffs under their (consistent) beliefs.
+We are interested in the perfect Bayesian equilibrium of the game, that is, strategies for the sender and receiver that maximize payoffs under their (consistent) beliefs.\footnote{The perfect Bayesian equilibria we consider will not involve zero-probability events and will therefore also be sequential equilibria.}

-\begin{definition} A pair of strategies $(\pi^*, \alpha^*)$, together with a belief function $B \colon \reals \to \Delta(\reals)$ for the receiver mapping every observation to a distribution over the state of the world, form a perfect Bayesian equilibrium if: \begin{enumerate} \item For each $x$, action $\alpha^*(x)$ maximizes expected receiver utility given distribution $B(x)$ over $\theta$, i.e., \item {$B$ is the \emph{rational belief} with respect to $\pi^*$.
-That is, for each $x$, $B(x) = D_{\pi^*,x}$ is} the posterior distribution of $\theta$ given that $\pi^*(\vec{x},y) = x$. \item For each $\vec{x}$ and $y$, $\pi^*(\vec{x}, y)$ maximizes sender utility given $\alpha^*$, i.e., \end{enumerate} \end{definition} The perfect Bayesian equilibria we consider will not involve zero-probability events, and will therefore also be sequential equilibria. {Given communication scheme $\pi$, we denote by $\alpha_\pi$ the action rule that satisfies requirements~(\ref{item:receiver1}) and (\ref{item:receiver2}) of Definition~\ref{def:bne-def} and call it the \emph{best-response} to $\pi$.}
+\begin{definition} A pair of strategies $(\pi^*, \alpha^*)$, together with a belief function $B \colon \reals \to \Delta(\reals)$ for the receiver mapping every observation to a distribution over the state of the world, form a perfect Bayesian equilibrium if: \begin{enumerate} \item For each observed anecdote $x$, action $\alpha^*(x)$ maximizes expected receiver utility given distribution $B(x)$ over $\theta$, i.e., \item {$B$ is the \emph{rational belief} with respect to $\pi^*$.
+That is, for each $x$, $B(x) = D_{\pi^*,x}$ is} the posterior distribution of $\theta$ given that $\pi^*(\vec{x},y) = x$. \item For each $\vec{x}$ and $y$, $\pi^*(\vec{x}, y)$ maximizes sender utility given $\alpha^*$, i.e., \end{enumerate} \end{definition} Given communication scheme $\pi$, we denote by $\alpha_\pi$ the action rule that satisfies requirements~(\ref{item:receiver1}) and (\ref{item:receiver2}) of Definition~\ref{def:bne-def} and call it the \emph{best response} to $\pi$.